 What are Vertigo and Dizziness and their causes?

 Do you remember spinning yourself around as a child, purposefully trying to create that feeling of a spinning room?
 Fortunately, this “fun” self-induced room spinning only lasts for a few brief seconds and then disappears.
 Many people, however, feel this type of dizziness chronically.
-Without any known triggers, this dizziness can occur spontaneously and last for hours, or even days.

-Vertigo and dizziness is actually not a true diagnosis, but is a symptom of a problem in your Vestibular System – the part of your inner ear or brain that controls your balance and eye movement.
 You may feel a sense that you or your environment is moving or spinning, even though it isn’t.
-You might feel lightheaded, or like you are floating or rocking.
+You might also feel lightheaded, or like you are floating or rocking.
 Some people feel as though they are heavy or are being pulled in one direction.
+Without any known triggers or apparent causes, this dizziness can occur spontaneously and last for hours, or even days.

+Vertigo and dizziness is actually not a true diagnosis, but is a symptom of a problem in your Vestibular System – the part of your inner ear or brain that controls your balance and eye movement.
+This means that the cause of dizziness actually lies in your vestibular system.
 Many problems of the Vestibular System are caused by injury, disease, your environment or may be genetic.

-Vestibular System which may cause symptoms of vertigo and/or dizziness
+Common problems of the Vestibular System which may cause symptoms of vertigo and/or dizziness

 - Benign Paroxysmal Positional Vertigo (BPPV)

 How to Fix Vertigo and Dizziness => Vestibular Rehabilitation Therapy (VRT)